 Click here for the Scope and Sequence in Mathematics for Grades K-8 and High School:

-The Partnership for the Assessment of Readiness for College and Careers (PARCC) assessments are modern, high-quality assessments that are administered annually towards the end of the year in Mathematics in Grades 3-8, Algebra I, Geometry, and Algebra II.
+The New Jersey Student Learning Assessments (NJSLA) are modern, high-quality assessments that are administered annually towards the end of the year in Mathematics in Grades 3-8, Algebra I, Geometry, and Algebra II.
 The state uses these high-quality assessments aligned to the New Jersey Student Learning Standards to test students of all achievement levels on what they are currently learning.
 The assessment helps ensure that all students, regardless of socio-economic status, have equal access to a world-class education that will prepare them for success after high school.
 It measures students’ current performance and point the way to what students need to learn by graduation so they are college and career ready.

 Students’ performance levels are recorded as follows: